arnaudovk/req-counter/README.md

 -   Ingress: An Ingress resource is used to expose the service to external traffic, providing a single entry point to the application while allowing flexible routing and load balancing.

--   Auto-Scaling: By using Kubernetes' Horizontal Pod Autoscaler, the system ensures that resources are allocated dynamically based on traffic load, preventing over-provisioning during low traffic periods, which helps in reducing costs.

 -   Efficient Redis Usage: Redis, being an in-memory data store, ensures minimal read/write latency, which translates to high performance and reduced compute resource usage.

 While the current setup addresses the requirements of the challenge, there are several areas for potential improvements:

-1. Rate Limiting: Adding rate limiting on the PUT requests would help prevent abuse or accidental spikes in traffic from overloading the system.

-2. Request Persistence: Currently, Redis is used as the data store, but it is an in-memory solution.
+1. Request Persistence: Currently, Redis is used as the data store, but it is an in-memory solution.
 Adding persistence mechanisms to Redis or introducing a more durable data store could improve reliability in case of Redis restarts.

-3. Load Testing Results: Although the system is designed to handle at least 1 million requests per second, conducting formal load testing and sharing those results would help validate the system's performance claims.
+2. Load Testing Results: Although the system is designed to handle at least 1 million requests per second, conducting formal load testing and sharing those results would help validate the system's performance claims.

-4. Distributed Redis: For even better scalability and fault tolerance, consider using a Redis Cluster setup rather than a single Redis instance.
+3. Distributed Redis: For even better scalability and fault tolerance, consider using a Redis Cluster setup rather than the Redis in the k8s cluster.

-5. CI/CD Pipeline: Introducing a fully automated CI/CD pipeline with tools like GitHub Actions or Jenkins would streamline the development, testing, and deployment process.

-6. Logging and Monitoring: Adding centralized logging (e.g., with ELK stack or CloudWatch) and monitoring (e.g., Prometheus + Grafana) would help track the system's health and performance, ensuring issues can be identified and addressed quickly.
+6. Logging and Monitoring: Adding centralized logging (e.g., with ELK stack or CloudWatch) and monitoring (e.g., Prometheus + Grafana) would help track the system's health and performance.

-7. Versioning API: For future extensibility, adding versioning to the API would allow backward compatibility as the application evolves.

-8. Security Enhancements: Implementing security best practices, such as using secrets management for sensitive data, ensuring the ingress controller is properly secured, and employing network policies to control communication between services.
+8. Security Enhancements: Implementing security best practices, such as using secrets management for sensitive data, ensuring the ingress controller is properly secured, and employing policies to control communication between services.

 ### Other possible solutions:
 While adding to my Kubernetes knowledge, I've found other potentially better solutions that could also be suitable:

-* Request Counter Middleware with Custom Ingress Controller: A custom ingress controller could handle request counter incrementation.
+* Request Counter Middleware with Custom Ingress Controller: A custom ingress controller could handle request counter incrementation through a middleware.
 However, this could become a bottleneck if not scalable or if it becomes blocking.

 * Service Mesh: Using a service mesh (designed to handle high throughput) could be an alternative solution for managing request counting.

 * Redis Master-Slave Architecture: Handle request writes only through the Redis master replica and reads through the replicas.
 This setup might not be ideal if replication issues arise.

-* Alternative Data Stores: Instead of relying on Redis, a more highly scalable database like RDS or DynamoDB could be used.
+* Alternative Data Stores: Instead of relying on Redis, a more highly scalable and persistant database like RDS or DynamoDB could be used.

 * Decouple Data Ingress: If real-time post-counting isn't necessary, data ingress can be decoupled and handled by a separate service that collects requests from existing monitoring tools (e.g., CloudWatch, Prometheus).